Nnamdi Asomugha: Oakland Raiders

 A team captain again in 2009 and the NFL's least targeted cornerback by an extremely wide margin, Asomugha was challenged by opposing quarterbacks only 27 times and allowed 13 completions the entire season.
 After his performance against the Houston Texans, head coach Gary Kubiak said "Asomugha is the best (corner) I've seen in a while throughout this league.
 He's big, he's fast, they put him out there on an island the whole game.
 He's an exceptional player."
 Similar to the past three seasons, Asomugha finished the 2009 season with 34 tackles, 1 interception, and was second in the league with 8 tackles for loss from the cornerback position.
 Cleveland Browns defensive coordinator Rob Ryan said "The guy is truly unbelievable.
 He made himself the best corner in football by his work ethic, the way he studies tape, and he's so smart."

 Following the 2009 season, Asomugha was selected as a starter for the 2010 Pro Bowl.
 Asomugha was selected onto The Sporting News 2009 All-Pro Team (2nd team) as well as The Associated Press 2009 All-Pro Team (2nd team).
 This would mark his third selection to both the Pro Bowl and All-Pro team in his seven-year career with the Oakland Raiders.

-In 2010, Asomugha was selected as a member of the Fox Sports's and USA Today's NFL All-Decade Team.
+In 2010, Asomugha was selected as a member of the Fox Sports' and USA Today's NFL All-Decade Team.

 The shutdown corner lived up to his title once again in the 2010 season.
 While shadowing the opposing teams' top receiver most of the season, Asomugha was still targeted much less than any other cornerback in the NFL.
 Asomugha allowed just 10 receptions on the 27 passes thrown his way.
 Most important, Asomugha did not give up a touchdown all year.
 "He has extraordinary speed – great speed," Seahawks coach Pete Carroll said.
 "He's exactly what you're looking for in a press corner and about as good as you could hope a guy to be."
 When facing the Arizona Cardinals, All-Pro wide receiver Larry Fitzgerald said "The thing you see on tape for a man of his size, he has incredible hips and amazingly quick feet, and that's just God given ability to be that tall and be able to move and cut and drive on balls the way he's able to."
 Following the 2010 season, Asomugha was selected as a starter for the 2011 Pro Bowl.
 Asomugha was selected onto ESPN John Clayton's 2010 All-Pro Team as well as Peter King's Sports Illustrated 2010 All-Pro team.
 Asomugha was also selected to the prestigious Associated Press 2010 All-Pro Team, his fourth selection as an All-Pro.
+He was ranked 18th by his fellow players on the NFL Top 100 Players of 2011.